 Calbright College was established to increase Californians' access to skills-based credentials and certificates, and to help address the state-wide issue of income inequality.
 In 2018, legislation was passed into law to establish the California Online Community College, later officially named Calbright College.
-On October 1, 2019, Calbright opened the application process for its first student cohort.
+On October 1, 2019, Calbright opened the application process to its first students.